Will and Jada Pinkett Smith's Open Marriage Is Not a Joke

 But underlying these responses is a simple, though frustrating, truth: people don't take nonmonogamy seriously because it's still stigmatized in a society that places monogamous relationships on a pedestal.
 And while it's easy to brush off comments like the ones I saw last night as jokes, I think they warrant paying attention to, if only because they hurt people who are in loving, responsible, nonmonogamous relationships — and people who may be interested in exploring them in the future.

 Ultimately, other people's relationships — monogamous or not — are no one's business but their own.
-But the jokes that surrounded Sunday's awards show revealed how far we as a society still have to go.
+But the jokes that surrounded last year's Oscars and those that will likely resurface this year, only reveal how far we as a society still have to go.
 Because there's nothing funny about devaluing someone's relationship or marital preferences.
 Full stop.